vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/en/guide/tex.md

 # Tex Support

-Let the Markdown file in your VuePress site support the Tex syntax.
+Let the Markdown file in your VuePress site support the $\TeX$ syntax.

-This feature is brought by [vuepress-plugin-mathjax](https://github.com/vuepress/vuepress-plugin-mathjax).

 ## Configuration